Konsider/twine-modified/README.md

 It exists because the official Twine app is missing (in my view) a number of quality-of-life features.
 This fork collects those improvements in one place so other people can use them, learn from them, or cherry-pick ideas.

+**Project status:** This is a one-off public release of my personal improvements.
+I’m not actively maintaining it long-term.
+Feel free to fork it and continue development if you want.

 **Not affiliated with or endorsed by the official Twine project.**
 Official site: https://twinery.org
 Official source: https://github.com/klembot/twinejs

+---

+## Download

+- **Windows build:** use the **Releases** page for the latest downloadable EXE/ZIP.
+- **Source code:** this repository contains the full source.

 ---